-For applications to Strengthened clinical and independent research, DFF further underlines the requirement that the application form must account for how the research area is of limited commercial interest and/or has limited opportunities for external funding (e.g., from research foundations).
+For applications to Independent green research, DFF further underlines the requirement that the application form must account for how the project supports the career development of the growth layer in Danish research environments, e.g. early career researchers.

 DFF underlines that the project description must include an account of the proposed content of any sub-projects, including PhD and postdoctoral projects.